 Once the completed auctioneer application is received and reviewed by Professional Licensing Boards Division staff and determined complete and in order, the applicant will be made eligible for the exam.
 PSI will notify the application by mail of eligibility and inform the applicant how to register with PSI online for the next available exam.
-Exams are given by PSI several times per year in various locations, so the applicant should be able to take the exam at a convenient location and a convenient time.
+Exams are given by PSI several times per year in various locations.

-All auctioneer and auction company licenses expire on February 28, of the even-numbered year.
+All auctioneer, auction company, and auction school licenses expire on February 28, of the even-numbered year.

-Licenses for auctioneers and auction companies may be renewed online from our website by clicking on the button labeled License Renewals to begin the process.
+On-time Renewal (by Feb.
+28 of even numbered years) - Licenses for auctioneers and auction companies may be renewed online through our website by clicking on the button labeled License Renewals to begin the process.

-Yes, the Commission requires 8 hours of continuing education obtain in the previous two years in order to renew an auctioneer license.
-All continuing education hours must be completed by the expiration date of the license, which is February 28 of the even-numbered year.
+Auctioneer License - Yes, the Commission requires 8 hours of continuing education to be obtained in the previous two years in order to renew an auctioneer license.
+All continuing education hours must be completed by February 28 of the even-numbered year.

-No, if the auction company owner is not a licensed auctioneer, then no continuing education is required of the owner, although the owner will be benefited from attending a continuing education seminar.
+Auction Company - No. If the auction company owner is not a licensed auctioneer, then no continuing education is required of the owner.
+However, continuing education is always recommended, even when not required.